 Our intensive dermatology sequence for first-year medical students supplies activities designed to correlate basic science with clinical dermatologic phenomena.
-As a clinical specialty, Dermatology is very visual and accordingly, students will be exposed to a considerable number of photos of real skin diseases.
+As a clinical specialty, dermatology is very visual and accordingly, students will be exposed to a considerable number of photos of real skin diseases.
 In addition, students will learn by observing clinic patients with fixed cutaneous findings.

 As part of a series of faculty lectures, students are provided core information on dermatology.
 Lecturers discuss changes in the skin - neonates to aged individuals - and skin pigmentation.
-Common dermatoses are presented along with their treatment options, with emphasis given to skin cancers.

 The M1 Skin Sequence is part of the Scientific Trunk and generally occurs in June.